djangocon/2023.djangocon.eu/_schedule/talks/2022-10-17-16-40-t1-massively-increase-your-productivity-on.md

 track: t1
 ---

-When I worked for a company that grew to have an engineering team spanning three containers I learned that the only way to keep things productive was to embrace comprehensive documentation and automated tests.
+When I worked for a company that grew to have an engineering team spanning three continents I learned that the only way to keep things productive was to embrace comprehensive documentation and automated tests.

-Then I decided if see if the techniques that worked for software development at large team sizes could scale down to my personal projects with a team size of one.
+Then I decided to see if the techniques that worked for software development at large team sizes could scale down to my personal projects with a team size of one.

 I expected that embracing comprehensive testing and documentation for my personal projects would slow me down.
 To my surprise, they had the opposite effect: I have found that my productivity has increased by an order of magnitude through my embrace of testing and documentation.